 - NONONNONONONONONONONONONO my phone is waterlogged despite being inside my jacket NONONONONONO it’s not working and NONONONONONONONONONO

 - I turn around and head back down the mountain.
 Rain runs down my legs into my previously bone-dry boots and within minutes there is water literally coming out of the tops of my shoes with every step.
+Random spot along the trail.
+The thing that looks like a trough next to me is carrying water down the mountain from the lake.

 - I see a couple at the bottom of the trail about to get in a rental car and I ask them what time it is.
 “3:05,” they say.